Mercury (element): Releases in the environment

 The tobacco plant readily absorbs and accumulates heavy metals such as mercury from the surrounding soil into its leaves.
 These are subsequently inhaled during tobacco smoking.
-While mercury is a constituent of tobacco smoke, studies have largely failed to discover a significant correlation between smoking and Hg uptake by humans compared to sources such as occupational exposure, fish consumption, and amalgam tooth fillings.
+While mercury is a constituent of tobacco smoke, studies have largely failed to discover a significant correlation between smoking and mercury uptake by humans compared to sources such as occupational exposure, fish consumption, and amalgam tooth fillings.